openebs-archive/openebs-docs/docs/alphafeatures.md

    From above output, identified CVR status is changed to `Offline`.

-5. Delete the removed CVR which is now in `offline` state using the following command:
+5. Delete the CVR corresponding to the replicaID entry which was removed from cStor volume using the following command:

    ```
    kubectl delete cvr pvc-ed6e893a-051d-11ea-a786-42010a8001c9-cstor-disk-pool-c0tw -n openebs